 THE HISTORY OF THE EPSOM DOWNS BRANCH

-A story of changes and contrasts: Left, one of the oldest photographs of Epsom Downs terminal, and probably the most famous one too, taken on Derby day in 1877, the original of which reputedly hung in the station master's office for years.
+A story of changes and contrasts: Left, one of the oldest (and probably the most famous) photograph of Epsom Downs station, taken on Derby day in 1877 (the original of which reputedly hung in the station master's office for years).
 Right, the same location 125 years later is virtually unrecognisable, with eight out of nine platforms gone.
+(Lens of Sutton / Robert Oakes)

 The beginnings and the heydays of the branch as part of the London Brighton & South Coast Railway